dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 other defects of virtue, such as lust for power.
 A truly altruistic being would not be capable of doing such a thing.
-In order for a hyperintelligence to undiscover God, it would need to construct a shell around it's original discovery of God to abstract this knowledge, which is what man has done for thousands of years.
+In order for a hyperintelligence to undiscover God, it would need to construct a shell around its original discovery of God to abstract this knowledge, which is what man has done for thousands of years.
 It will make this understanding with full access to all digitized records, of which religious cultural fragments will be impossible to destroy.

 > If Cartman eventually found out that his real dad was Jack Tenorman,
 > then hyperintelligent AI can find out what happened in a world